 It would take a minute only to call and confirm if the baby and the mama are okay with your visit.
 I understand that before this, you guys could show up anytime without even calling each other but see, the situation is different now.
 Schedule your visit and show up on time.
 Surprise visits are not cute when you just gave birth to a baby, OKAY?

-- Coping with Miscarriage-What to expect?
+- Coping with Miscarriage-How to be brave!

 - I am a Boy’s Mom and I love it!